BackEndByAlex/salaryscope-api/src/auth/README.md

 1. Reads the `Authorization` header
 2. If it starts with `Bearer `, extracts the token
-3. Verifies the token using the public RSA key
+3. Verifies the token using the public RSA key (checks algorithm, issuer, and audience)
 4. If valid — attaches `{ id, email }` to the request context so resolvers know who is making the request
 5. If missing or invalid — sets `user: null` and continues without throwing